 - Select Change Adapter Settings.

-- Network interface will appear.
-Right click on it and Select Properties.
+- The network interface will appear.
+Right-click on it and Select Properties.

 - Choose Internet Protocol Version 4 (TCP/IPv4).

 - Now, click Properties.

 - Click on Use the following DNS server addresses option.

 - Insert your alternate DNS server addresses.
 (Try the ones I listed above)

 - Tap OK.

 - Click Close to apply the new DNS settings to the adapter.